dscap02/DependabilityProject-Popix/readme.md

 The application can also be built and executed in a fully isolated environment using Docker.

+### Dockerfile Overview

+The project includes a **multi-stage Dockerfile**:

+- **Build stage**
+    - Maven 3.9
+    - OpenJDK 21
+    - Compiles the application and produces the WAR artifact

+- **Runtime stage**
+    - Apache Tomcat 9
+    - OpenJDK 21
+    - Deploys the WAR as the ROOT application

+This approach ensures reproducible builds and consistency across local and containerized environments.

 ### Build Containers

     docker compose build

 This step:
 - builds the application Docker image
-- packages the application using Maven inside the container
+- executes the Maven build inside a controlled JDK 21 environment

 ### Run Application

     docker compose up

 This will start:
-- the application container (Tomcat)
+- the application container (Apache Tomcat)
 - the MySQL database container

 The database is automatically initialized using the SQL scripts located in: